bigladder/kiva/docs/input-def/foundation-advanced.rst

 Foundation (Advanced)
 =====================

-These are additional inputs that can be used to further define the `Foundation`_ object.
+These are additional inputs that can be used to further define the :ref:`foundation` object.
 These inputs are largely intended for advanced research or testing purposes.

 Far-Field Width
 ---------------